 33½” h.
 39” w.
 19¾” d.

 This wine table is traditionally constructed with a classical profile.
-It has the recessed-leg style, with the top frame joined with standard mitered, mortise-and-tenon joints, and shaped with a drip-edge molding.
-The edge is molded to a rounded profile with sharp beading at the bottom.
-The frame is supported by three traverse braces.
+It has the recessed-leg style, with the top frame joined with standard mitered, mortise-and-tenon joints, and shaped with a drip-edge molding ending with sharp beading at the bottom.
+The frame is supported underneath by three traverse braces.

 The table shows patches of the original thick black lacquer applied over a thin ground mixed with fibers.
 This kind of lacquer application, together with the style and construction, characterize it as of Ming origin.
 The wear on the table also testifies to its antiquity.